Whoever told you that starting and maintaining a successful blog was going to be easy, was lying to you.

 - Create a stellar About Me page, that not only gives a little insight into who you are, but also clearly describes what your readers can expect from your blog, again – who you serve.

-If you take care of these three things, there’s no way your readers won’t have a clear idea of your niche (or at least what your blog is about).
+If you take care of these three things, there’s no way your readers won’t have a clear idea of your niche (or at least what your blog is about) and who the blog is for.
 This makes a huge difference.

 3) Your blog is not optimized for SEO (search engine optimization)